The Bankrate promise

 A title search protects both homeowner and lender from nasty surprises, namely hidden claims on ownership of a property.
 It might be helpful to think of it as similar to an employer’s background check.

 An attorney or title company usually performs the title search, which is most often initiated after the seller and buyer execute a contract.
 The steps involved can vary depending on location, however.

 The company or attorney generally does the sleuthing at the office of the county or municipal clerk where the property is located.
-Many of the necessary records are now available online, so the searcher often does not need to physically visit an office to conduct the search.
+Many of the necessary records are now available online, so the searcher often doesn’t need to physically visit an office to conduct the search.

-“This person reviews many sources of information related to the property,” explains Suzanne Hollander, an attorney and real estate professor at Florida International University in Miami, such as:
+“This person reviews many sources of information related to the property,” says Suzanne Hollander, an attorney and real estate professor at Florida International University in Miami, such as: